j0057/aoc2018/README.md

 linking' method, which cost me half an hour of pen-and-paper debugging.
 Also, it does take a good 5s to run...

+Update: The solution from the reddit solution thread using `collections.deque` runs in 1.05s and reads much cleaner.

 [91]: https://en.m.wikipedia.org/wiki/Linked_list#Hash_linking